-The sponsor conducted an NMA used a Bayesian approach with fixed effects models for the primary efficacy analysis and a frequentist approach was applied using the Bucher method to estimate relative harms.
+The sponsor conducted an NMA using a Bayesian approach with fixed effects models for the primary efficacy analysis, and a frequentist approach was applied using the Bucher method to estimate relative harms.
 Both these methods were appropriate given the limited availability of data.

-The main limitation of the NMA is that it contained a very small amount of data, from only two studies.
-Efficacy assessment was limited to a single outcome (RFS) and it would have been informative to include other efficacy outcomes.
-Follow up time was also limited to 23 months and 39 months in the Checkmate-76K and Keynote-716 studies, respectively.
-Results beyond 23 months would therefore be less reliable and subject to increasingly greater extrapolation as time points become longer.
-In addition, the differential follow up times for the studies exacerbates the uncertainty in the comparisons for later timepoints in the analyses.
-Efficacy assessment was limited to a single outcome (RFS) and it would have been informative to include other efficacy outcomes.
+The main limitation of the NMA is that it contained a very small amount of data from only 2 studies.
+Efficacy assessment was limited to a single outcome (RFS), and it would have been informative to include other efficacy outcomes.
+Follow-up time was also limited to 23 months and 39 months in the CheckMate-76K and Keynote-716 studies, respectively.
+Therefore, results beyond 23 months would be less reliable and subject to increasingly greater extrapolation as time points become longer.
+In addition, the differential follow-up times for the studies exacerbate the uncertainty in the comparisons for later time points in the analyses.
+Efficacy assessment was limited to a single outcome (RFS), and it would have been informative to include other efficacy outcomes.
 A strength of the comparisons made within the NMA and the Bucher analyses was that the studies were similar in design and population characteristics.

 Despite some differences in population characteristics between the 2 trials, the sponsor assumed that AJCC stage, administration frequency, and treatment history were not effect modifiers.
-The clinical experts consulted by CADTH for this review believed that this was a reasonable assumption.
+The clinical experts consulted by CADTH for this review believed this was a reasonable assumption.

-To align definitions of recurrence between these two trials, an alternative definition of RFS was explored for CheckMate-76K, omitting malignant melanoma in situ and new primary invasive melanoma.
-The results of this sensitivity analysis were consistent with the base case analysis.
+To align definitions of recurrence between these 2 trials, an alternative definition of RFS was explored for CheckMate-76K, omitting malignant melanoma in situ and new primary invasive melanoma.
+The results of this sensitivity analysis were consistent with the base-case analysis.

-There were no significant differences observed between nivolumab and pembrolizumab for RFS.
+No significant differences were observed between nivolumab and pembrolizumab for RFS.

-There were no significant differences observed between nivolumab and pembrolizumab for treatment-related AEs (any grade, grade ≥ 3).
-The sponsor stated that all cause AEs were an outcome of interest, but no analyses of this outcome was provided and the sponsor did not provide an explanation for this omission.
-This would have been informative given the trends observed in the treatment-related AE analyses (Table 28).
+No significant differences were observed between nivolumab and pembrolizumab for treatment-related AEs (any grade, grade ≥ 3).
+The sponsor stated that all-cause AEs were an outcome of interest, but no analyses of this outcome were provided, and the sponsor did not provide an explanation for this omission.
+This would have been informative, given the trends observed in the treatment-related AE analyses (Table 28).

-Neither the NMA nor the Bucher analysis provided evidence of a difference in efficacy or harms outcomes for nivolumab compared to pembrolizumab in patients with non-metastatic resected stage IIB/C cutaneous melanoma.
+Neither the NMA nor the Bucher analysis provided evidence of a difference in efficacy or harm outcomes for nivolumab compared to pembrolizumab in patients with nonmetastatic resected stage IIB/C cutaneous melanoma.